quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 ## Multi nodes: single indexer, multiple searchers

-Currently, one Quickwit node running on a reasonable VM ingests at 40 MB/sec from Kafka, a deployment with one indexer is thus a good start.
-But you may need several searchers on large datasets or answer many heavy queries like aggregations.
+One Quickwit node running on a decent instance can ingest data at speeds up to 40 MB/sec from Kafka.
+A deployment with one indexer is thus a good start.
+However, you may need several searchers for handling large datasets or serving many resource-intensive queries such as aggregation queries.

 As soon as you are running at least 2 nodes, there are several restrictions:
 - you have to use a distributed storage like AWS S3 or MinIO for storing your index, a local file system storage will not work;